 CORRECT menopause skin issues.
 This is really important.
 I use my Instantly Luminous Multi-Action Serum to fight atrophic withering and crepey skin with high-tech fractionated hyaluronic acid, sodium PCA and glycerin in just the right formulation for maximal results.
 Green Tea Antioxidant Therapy helps load skin antioxidant reserve to fight free radical damage.
 Get both in my Layered Up Besties Kit.
 My complexion loves these products.
 I apply them every day and I never travel without them.

 Glycolic Acid Anti-Aging Face Cream provides professional strength AHA therapy to stimulate dermal collagen renewal, hyaluronic acid skin synthesis and to brighten the outer skin epidermal layer.
-In the first 10 years after menopause, my complexion became too sensitive for daily glycolic acid because my seborrhea and rosacea flare up if I use glycolic acid.
-(I'm very sad about this!)
+In the first 10 years after menopause, my complexion became too sensitive for daily glycolic acid because my seborrhea and rosacea would flare up if I use glycolic acid.
+(I was very sad about this!)
 I could easily use daily glycolic acid before menopause and I'm a huge fan.
 The amazing news is that now, 15 years after menopause, I can use glycolic acid every day again.
 I top my evening retinol night cream with it most nights to get a two-fer for fighting menopause skin 'issues'.
-I love glycolic acid and if your complexion is more tolerant than mine it's a great age-fighting ingredient.
+I love glycolic acid and if your complexion is tolerant it's a great age-fighting ingredient.

 A vitamin C serum could be used instead of these products.
 Vitamin C does not play well with other products and age-fighting ingredients because it is easily inactivated.
 It has staying power in your skin and adding it into your routine several times a week may be sufficient to reap the benefits.Advanced Corrective Eye Cream delivers the right concentration of brightening and collagen renewal ingredients to the delicate eye area.
 I apply it every morning and love it.